ome/omero-iviewer/README.rst

 All builds will build into the build directory and deploy to the plugin directory which can then be used like any Django plugin.
-For further installation help have a look at the respective [README](plugin/omero_iviewer/README.rst).
+For further installation help have a look at the respective README.rst.

-Note: Should you like or need to rebuild OMERO.iviewer's internal ol3 viewer,
+**Note**:

-      please have a look at the section *ol3-viewer* below!
+Should you like or need to rebuild OMERO.iviewer's internal ol3 viewer, please have a look at the section *ol3-viewer* below!

 Development
 ===========